tundish/blathnaid/app/tale.rst

 Open for business
 -----------------

-The front part of the forge, where the anvil often is, was open on three sides.
+The front part of the forge, where the anvil sat, was open on three sides.
 There stood the Blacksmith, warming against the furnace.
 He had been watching Jack approach up the path, and could tell from Morten's stepping what the matter was about.